Make a DIY College Survival Kit With Dollar Tree Items

 Know a high school graduate heading off to college soon?

-Consider making a fun DIY College Survival Kit gift basket and then attaching our free printable card!
-I went to Dollar Tree for filler items, but you can create a simple gift basket with items you think your recipient will both need and love.
 I remember how bummed I was in college to have to spend and budget for essentials like soap, detergent, toothpaste, and batteries for the first time.
-My freshmen college roommate received a gift basket like this, and I remember being kind of jealous at the time! 😂
+My freshman college roommate received a college gift basket like this, and I remember being kind of jealous at the time! 😂

-This is such an exciting time in a young person’s life, and receiving a thoughtful gift like this is special and also easy to accomplish at any price point.
+This is such an exciting time in a young person’s life, and receiving a thoughtful gift like this is special and also easy to accomplish at any price point!

 Here are some fun college survival kit ideas to consider: